worthingtonjg/worthingtonjg.github.io/_posts/2016-01-23-relic-hunter-global-game-jam-2016.md

 When creating the scripts for the game we tried to keep each script small and re-usable with only one purpose.
 We use SendMessage to send messages between components, allowing each script to have it's own responsbilities but still communicate with other components.

+We originally had a more complicated concept for the enemy AI, but due to time contraints had to limit it down to just the basic functionality

+We really have just a few categories of scripts:

+- Player: MovePlayer, Inventory, PlayerHealth
+- Enemy: ActivateEnemy, EnemyHealth
+- Shooting: Projectile, Shooter
+- Door and Pickup

+### Player - MovePlayer

+Purpose:

+- Tracks the player's spawn location
+- Takes input from the keyboard or xbox controller
+- Uses a CharacterController component to move the player based on the input
+- ResetPlayerPosition: Resets the player's location to the spawn location

+### Player - Inventory

+Purpose:

+- Keeps track of which relics (keys) a player has found
+- Keeps track of how many enemies a player has killed
+- Unlocks doors if has the correct relic

+Message Recieved:

+- PickUpRune: Logs which rune was picked up, and destroys the prefab
+- UnlockDoor: Checks to see if the appropriate key (relic) is in inventory, and if so Sends "Unlock" message back to door
+- EnemyKilled: Updates the enemy killed count
+- BossKilled: Logs that the boss was killed

+### Player - PlayerHealth

+Purpose:

+- Keeps track of the player's health and updates his health bar
+- TakesDamage
+- Checks if dead

+### Enemy - ActivateEnemy

+Purpose:

+- Sends either a "PlayerInRange" or "PlayerOutOfRange" message to the enemy when the trigger is entered or exited by the Player

+### Enemy - EnemyHealth

+Purpose:

+- Allows the enemy to recieve damage from projectiles
+- Explodes the enemy if it's life reaches zero

+TakeDamage Message:

+- Decrements the enemies health
+- Updates the health bar
+- Plays the "hitClip" audio
+- Checks to see if the enemy is dead
+- If dead instantiates explosion, plays the explosion clip, and destroys the prefab
+- Sends the EnemyKilled or BossKilled message

+### Enemy - LocatePlayer

+Purpose: This is the enemy AI

+PlayerInRange and HitByPlayer Messages:

+- These messages will cause the enemy to start looking for the player
+- The enemy will look toward the player
+- It will move toward the player's position until it reaches it's stopping distance
+- If the enemy can see the player (with a raycast), then it will "Shoot" the player

+PlayerOutOfRange Message:

+- The enemy will move the the last place it saw the player and then stop

+### Shooting - Projectile

+Public Variables:

+- Damage: How much damage the projectile does
+- FiredBy: Who fired the projectile

+OnTriggerEnter:

+- The code simply sends the "TakeDamage" message if the projectile hits another object
+- Then destroys the projectile

+### Shooting - Shooter

+Purpose:

+- Used by both enemies and players to control shooting weapons
+- Each weapon equipped will have a shoot script
+- Fires a projectile (playing the shoot sound) either automatically (for an enemy) or when the "Fire1" button is pressed (for a player)

+Public Variables:

+- FiringSpeed: How fast / frequently a bullet can be fired
+- ProjectileSpeed: The velocity of the bullet
+- ProjectileLife: How long a bullet lasts before it destroys itself
+- AutoFire: Enemies using the shoot script will have autofire set to true

 ### Door

 Purpose: